-Transfection with HiPerFect Transfection Reagent can be carried out using the common transfection procedure of seeding the cells 24 hours before transfection.
-Alternatively, protocols are provided for reverse transfection in 96-well plates and 384-well plates (see the HiPerFect Transfection Reagent Handbook).
-In these protocols, cells are seeded and transfected in the same day. siRNA/miRNA is spotted into wells followed by the addition of HiPerFect Reagent.
-After complex formation, cells are added to the wells (see flowchart "Reverse transfection using HiPerFect Transfection Reagent").
-Reverse transfection protocols are rapid, convenient, and can easily be automated.
+In reverse transfection protocols, cells are seeded and transfected in the same day. siRNA/miRNA is spotted into wells followed by the addition of HiPerFect Reagent.
+After complex formation, cells are added to the wells.
+These transfection protocols are rapid and convenient, can easily be automated, and are frequently used for high-throughput experiments.